ray17n/smart_reservations/README.md

 - You can also use the page **your_drupal/search-available** without using the block, and add a menu entry of this url to your main menu.
 You can also change the URL of this page in the settings form.

+##Functionality

+- If an Accommodation unit is unpublished will not appear at the search availability results.

 ##To dos